Using generic drugs

 Switching from brand-name drugs to generic drugs can lower what you pay at the pharmacy.
 While this may not amount to much for medicines taken over a short period of time, like cold medicines, it can cut drug costs significantly for people who require medicines over extended periods to treat chronic conditions like dyslipidemia, high blood pressure, or diabetes.

-- ** The amounts shown in the table are calculated based on drug prices only.
+- ** The amounts shown in the table are drug prices for reference purposes only.
 The actual amount the patient pays at the pharmacy will include other costs, such as the dispensing technical fee and pharmacy admin fee.

 Click here to determine how much you could save by switching drugs you normally take to generics.